Bw3ll/ShellWasp/README.md

 Download via GitHub and run it on the command line, e.g. `py shellWasp.py`

 Desired settings for selected OS builds/releases as well as Windows syscalls can be added to the config file.
 They also may be added or changed in the UI.

+## Updates
+On Nov.
+1, 2022, support was added for Windows 10 22H2 and Windows 11 22H2.
+On Nov.
+1, 2022, the mechanism by which the pointer to the syscall array is preserved has been changed.
+In testing shellcode with chains of several Windows syscalls, some stability issues were noted with values on the stack.
+In order to avoid those issues, it was decided to change the stack cleanup (`add esp, 0xXX`) and `pop edi`,  to `mov edi, [esp+0xYY]` - YY being the number of bytes that would have been "cleaned" from the stack.
+The `push edi` that follows is retained.
+ShellWasp maintains a pointer to the syscall array at edi, and since the actual syscall itself destroys the value contained in edi, there needs to be a way to restore it, after the return from the far jump to kernel-mode.
+It was felt this new Assembly would be a more stable way to accomplish this.
+Of course, another option could be to have a pointer to the syscall array stored at some location on ebp or other memory, and then that could be used to restore EDI.
+That would in some ways be simpler, as it would be possible to avoiding needing to count the number of bytes to go back.
+However, it as felt that `mov edi, [ebp+0xYY]` would be safer for novices.
+If it was stored elsewhere in memory at a fixed location, such as the stack, it could be possible to accidentally overwrite it.
+Both approaches take minimal time and effort.

 ## Installation
 A setup file is provided to help ensure the correct libraries are installed.